LoganThatcher/LoganThatcher.github.io/StoutKeepTactics.md

 ### Development

 This game was built by a team of 3 people in Unity.
-I made ......
+I was responsible for the game design and refined it through design iteration.
+I ran a series of user tests to understand the different perspectives, playstyles, and approaches of players to the game.
+For this game, I also created the pixel art units and coded the movement of them.

 ## Pictures From The Game